tuturto/hy-files/doc/source/intro.rst

 finished.
 Sometimes it refers to concepts that will be covered later in detail, but I have tried to keep that in minimum.

-Source code for this book is publicly available at `GitHub <https://github.com/tuturto/hy-files>`_, where anyone can view it and offer their feedback or even contributions.
+`Source code <https://github.com/tuturto/hy-files>`_ for the book is available for anyone to view and offer their feedback or even contributions.

 What you need for this book
 ===========================